apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-A boolean used to set whether cookies are included in the Studio Explorer's editor on load.
+A boolean used to set whether Studio Explorer should include cookies in its GraphQL requests to your server.

-If you omit this, the Explorer defaults includeCookies to 'false' or the current user setting.
+If you omit this, the Explorer defaults `includeCookies` to `false` or the current user setting.

 </td>
 </tr>